DeloitteDigitalUK/jira-agile-metrics/README.md

 If you want more information about what's going on, use the `-v` flag:

     $ jira-agile-metrics -v config.yaml

 ## Available metrics

 `jira-agile-metrics` can produce a number of data files and charts, which can be enabled in the `Output` section of the configuration file, or with a corresponding command line option.

+**Note:** In the configuration file, you can specify output file *names*, but not absolute or relative paths.
+Files will always be written to the current working directory.
+This is to prevent unexpeced behaviour and the potential of overwriting other files when configuration files are moved around or used on a remote machine.
+No such restriction applies to output files specified in command line arguments.

 ### Cycle time details